Lorrainedaly/elite-equine-academy/README.md

 ## Validator Testing
 * HTML
   * I ran the code from my deployed project through the W3C validator and I ammended the few errors that I found.
-E.g. missing end tags, opening h3 with a closing h4.
+For example missing end tags, opening h3 with a closing h4.
     * Home:

     ![HTML validator report for home page](/docs/images/home-page-html-checker.png)